marcoandre1/express-react-app/README.md

 - You will need all the `import` statements.
 - `taskCreationSaga` is a **saga** to create a _new task_.
 - `take` function will stop until the specified action is dispatched.
 In this context, `groupID` is a property we get from the action.
 This is why we can log it just after.
-- The `ownerID` is hardcoded to `'U1'` because no loggin has been implemented.
+- The `ownerID` is hardcoded to `'U1'` because no login has been implemented.
 - The `taskID` needs to be a random string so we call our random generator `uuid()`.
 - `put` function will send the action to the store.
 The mutation we want to send is the `createTask` mutation.